Srinidhisn5/E-Commerce-Website/README.md

 ### 🔐 Sample Admin Access
 - ⚠️ Ensure these credentials exist in your database or insert them manually using phpMyAdmin.

-- Username: admin123
+- Username: Srinidhi

-- Password: admin123
+- Password: Srinidhi

 ### 🧩 Tech Stack